noizy-sthlm/infisical-tutorial/scenario/section2/scanning.md

 ![local scan Infisical](infisical-local-scan.png)

+Now we know that our secrets is not secure 🤠

 ## Setting Up Pre-commit Hooks

-To prevent secrets from being committed in the first place, let's set up a pre-commit hook that automatically scans code before each commit.
+To prevent secrets from being committed in the first place, let's set up a [pre-commit hook](https://medium.com/@jay.gokani/pre-commit-hooks-39bb1668dc95) that automatically scans code before each commit.

 ### Install Pre-commit Hook